umang4321/cal2_zeroexception1/readme.md

 Run Pip Install
 pip install -r requirements.txt

-To run tests, Lint, and Coverage report use this command:
+To run the tests, Lint, and Coverage report use this command:

 pytest  --pylint --cov